electron/packager/CONTRIBUTING.md

 Here are some things to keep in mind as you file pull requests to fix bugs, add new features, etc.:

-* Travis CI is used to make sure that the project builds packages as expected on the supported platforms, using supported Node.js versions.
+* CircleCI and AppVeyor are used to make sure that the project builds packages as expected on the supported platforms, using supported Node.js versions.
 * Unless it's impractical, please write tests for your changes.
 This will help us so that we can spot regressions much easier.
 * If your PR changes the behavior of an existing feature, or adds a new feature, please add/edit